bbhunter/ready-set-yocto/ready-set-yocto.md

 RX:  Pin 10
 ~~~

+More information about these UART pins, including a diagram, can be found on [pinout.xyz](https://pinout.xyz/pinout/uart).

+Open a connection to the UART up in your favorite terminal program, such as [minicom or screen](https://elinux.org/RPi_Serial_Connection#Connection_to_a_PC).
+(If you're using minicom, don't forget to turn off hardware flow control!)

-Open the UART up in minicom, screen, etc. Plug in in the SD card and power on.
+Plug in in the SD card and power on.

 Via the UART, you should see boot text and then a login prompt akin to the
 following: